By Terry Corbell

 The PwC study indicated that most healthcare organizations admit they haven’t even begun to adequately deal with privacy and security issues in this digital-information age.

 Obviously, as a business-performance consultant, here’s my sense:

-- The medical profession should immediately take adequate security precautions.
+1. The medical profession should emphasize and implement stronger security precautions.

-After all, shouldn’t these precautions be part of medical care?
+After all, shouldn’t healthy precautions be part of medical care?